Saturday, 4th November

 Make a hard start in live a little bit easier!

-What do you do?
+What can you do?
 You support with your ticket the organization Big Help for small Heroes, which is situated in Heilbronn.
 The organization himself promotes very sick children, for example with cancer, and their families during their time in hospital.
-Big Help for small Heroes finance also hospital clowns, who makes everyday life there a little bit more colorful.
-The organization supports as well babies, who has a hard start in life.
+Big Help for small Heroes finance also hospital clowns, who makes everyday life in the hospital a little bit more colorful.
+The organization supports as well babies with a hard start in life.

 Also exciting is the biography of Albert Hammond.
 He became famous with songs like “Free electric Band”, “I’m a train” and “It never rains in Southern California”.
 But do you know, that he also wrote hits like “One Moment in Time” for Witney Houston, “The Air that I breathe” for the Hollies, “When I need you” for Leo Sayer or “I Don’t Wanna Lose You” and “Way of the World” for Tina Turner.
 Albert Hammond was born in London.
 On 19 June 2008, he was inducted in the Songwriters Hall of Fame.
 When he is with us, he sings one famous song after another.